cilium/cilium/Documentation/gettingstarted.rst

 The best way to get help if you get stuck is to ask a question on the `Cilium Slack channel <https://cilium.herokuapp.com>`_ .
-With Cilium contributors accross the globe, there's almost alway someone available to help.
+With Cilium contributors across the globe, there is almost always someone available to help.

 Step 0: Install Vagrant
 -----------------------